Kansas Bar Exam Format

 The Multistate Bar Exam (“MBE”) is administered on the second day of the Kansas bar exam.
 The MBE is a multiple-choice test containing 200 questions.
 The MBE is split into a morning and afternoon session.
 Each session consists of 100 questions.
 You have three hours to complete each session.

-Course Video on Kansas Bar Exam Format
+Kansas Bar Exam Format Video

 Useful Links